Xehanort: Creation and development

 Xehanort was originally conceptualized by Tetsuya Nomura as a villain who would only appear in the video game Kingdom Hearts.
 However, when Square Enix was given the approval to make the sequel Kingdom Hearts II, Nomura put together an outline for the character.
-He was often told by the manga artist that they felt "the characters come alive however they want", and some parts did change from their original conceptualization.
-Nomura conceived Xehanort as a character which the players study throughout each installment of the series.
-Ansem symbolizes the heart while Xemnas symbolizes the body, leading to the focus of the original Xehanort in the future titles.
+He was often told by the manga artist that they felt "the characters come alive however they want", and some parts changed from their original conceptualization.
+Nomura conceived Xehanort as a character whom the players study throughout each installment of the series.
+Ansem symbolizes Xehanort's heart while Xemnas symbolizes his body, leading to the focus on the original Xehanort in the future titles.
 In retrospect, Nomura believes this was properly explored, as each game builds up Xehanort's character until his full introduction.

-The biggest change to Xehanort's character in Kingdom Hearts II is how his doppelganger, the Heartless Ansem Seeker of Darkness, was revised to feel more like an imposter of the real Ansem the Wise, with more villainous traits.
-Kingdom Hearts II features another Xehanort doppelganger, the Nobody Xemnas, who is the leader of Organization XIII.
+The biggest change to Xehanort's character in Kingdom Hearts II is how his Heartless incarnation, Ansem, was revised as an imposter of the real Ansem the Wise, with more villainous traits.
+Kingdom Hearts II features another incarnation of Xehanort, the Nobody Xemnas, who is the leader of Organization XIII.
 The concept of Organization XIII began with Xemnas as the first member and Roxas, Sora's Nobody, as the last.
-The name of each Organization member is an anagram of their original name prior to becoming a Nobody with the addition of the letter "X", which is revealed in Kingdom Hearts Birth by Sleep to be derived from the χ-blade.
+Xemnas's name is an anagram of the name "Ansem" with the addition of the letter "X", which is revealed in Kingdom Hearts Birth by Sleep to be derived from the χ-blade.

-The organization's members wear black, hooded coats that shield them from the corrosive effect of prolonged use of the Corridors of Darkness, portals they use to traverse among worlds.
+The Organization's members wear black, hooded coats that shield them from the corrosive effect of prolonged use of the Corridors of Darkness, portals they use to traverse between worlds.
 Following the release of Kingdom Hearts II Final Mix, Nomura revealed a connection between the cameo characters and Xemnas, but wanted to leave it up to people's imagination, as he still could not reveal their identities.
 This was done through the fight sequence between Sora's predecessors and the unnamed elder, who is later revealed to be Master Xehanort, and his apprentice Vanitas.

 Nomura explained that Master Xehanort wishes to bring back the Keyblade War and see what happens afterward with his own eyes.
-However, by the time he finds a way to accomplish this, he will only have a few years left to live.
+However, by the time he finds a way to accomplish this, he only has a few years left to live.
 Since he wants to become young again, he finds Terra and defeats him with darkness so he can take his body.
-This is the Xehanort that Ansem the Wise takes in and makes his apprentice.
+The resulting incarnation, known as "Terra-Xehanort", is the man that Ansem the Wise takes in and makes his apprentice.
 In response to rumors saying that Sora's story would end in Kingdom Hearts III, Nomura answered that Sora is the protagonist of the series and that Xehanort's arc would end in such a title.
-In retrospect, Nomura said it was difficult to enjoy Sora's side of the story and instead like Xehanort's character when making the narrative.
+In retrospect, Nomura said it was difficult to enjoy Sora's side of the story, instead enjoying Xehanort's character when making the narrative.